-UK Addiction Treatment (UKAT) which runs residential addiction treatment centres, including in Bradford - says it's seen a worrying spike in the number of people seeking help during lockdown.
+UK Addiction Treatment (UKAT) which runs residential addiction treatment centres, says it's seen a worrying spike in the number of people seeking help during lockdown.

 Addiction experts are warning that the number of people struggling with drug/alcohol problems is likely to 'tip off the scale' as a result of the Covid19 lockdown.